-If you are considering plastic surgery to change your appearance, you should know about plastic surgery from both an historical and a current point of view.
+If you are considering plastic surgery to update or change your appearance, you should know about plastic surgery from both an historical and a current point of view.

 When one thinks about plastic surgery, most assume it is women having their appearances modified.
 In general, this is true.
 Roughly 80 percent of all plastic surgery patients are women, but the demographic is starting to change.
 While 20 percent of patients are now men, the figure is growing.
 Like women, men seek liposuction, nose reshaping, tummy tucks, and lifts.
-No, they don’t go in for breast enlargements, although breast reductions are growing in popularity.
+Male breast reductions are also growing in popularity.

-Somewhat controversial, teenagers are getting plastic surgery in growing numbers.
+Somewhat controversially, teenagers are also getting plastic surgery in growing numbers.
 Individuals under 18 most often focus on procedures related to the skin, with skin peels and microdermabrasion procedures accounting for more than half of all procedures.

 Historically, plastic surgery was a relatively uncommon procedure.
 As this overview reveals, media exposure and lower prices mean that is simply no longer the case.